-Key audit matter Audit procedures addressing the key audit matter The consolidated financial statements at 31 December 2024 include a provision for restoration costs of €282 million.
-Our audit procedures included: • understanding the process adopted by group management to identify the controls over the This provision includes the reporting-date present value of the estimated costs that the group will incur for its contractual obligations to restore sites. measurement of the provision for restoration costs and assessing the design and implementation of material controls; Estimating this provision is, by its very nature, complex, highly uncertain and subjective, since it may be affected by various factors and assumptions, including technical assumptions about the scheduling and type of analysing the reasonableness of the main assumptions about the scheduling, nature and costs of the restoration work; restoration activities to be carried out at the individual sites. checking the accuracy and completeness of the data used by group management for the estimates; Specifically, the main assumptions relate to the useful life of the sites, the expected restoration costs and the discount rate applied. checking the accuracy of the calculations made to determine the provision for restoration costs; Considering the complexity and subjectivity of the above valuations and the materiality of the caption, we believe that the determination and measurement of the provision for restoration cost are a key audit matter. checking the previous year's estimates retrospectively, including by analysing any discrepancies between the costs actually incurred and the initial estimates, to assess the historical accuracy of estimates; assessing the appropriateness of the disclosures provided in the notes about the measurement of the provision for restoration costs.
+Key audit matter A The consolidated financial statements at 31 December 0 2024 include a provision for restoration costs of €282 million. •

+This provision includes the reporting-date present value of the estimated costs that the group will incur for its contractual obligations to restore sites.

+Estimating this provision is, by its very nature, complex, highly uncertain and subjective, since it may be affected by various factors and assumptions, including technical assumptions about the scheduling and type of restoration activities to be carried out at the individual sites.

+Specifically, the main assumptions relate to the useful life of the sites, the expected restoration costs and the discount rate applied.

+Considering the complexity and subjectivity of the above valuations and the materiality of the caption, we believe that the determination and measurement of the provision for restoration cost are a key audit matter.